 Pet First Aid Basics Every PA Pet Owner Should Know

-Every pet owner in Pennsylvania should know basic first aid for their animals.
-Emergencies can happen anytime, a dog eats something they shouldn't, a cat gets a cut, or a pet overheats on a summer day.
-Knowing what to do in those first critical minutes can make the difference between a scare and a tragedy.
+Every pet owner in Pennsylvania should know basic first aid.
+Emergencies happen a dog eats chocolate, a cat gets a cut, a pet overheats.
+Knowing what to do those first few minutes can make a real difference.

-As a professional pet sitter in Elizabethtown PA, I keep first aid knowledge current and always know where the nearest emergency vet is.
-Here are the basics every pet owner should know.
+As a professional pet sitter, I keep this knowledge current and always know where the nearest emergency vet is.
+Here's what you should know.

-Keep a dedicated first aid kit for your pets.
-Stock it with:
+Keep a dedicated kit for your pets with:

 - Medical tape (not regular tape)

-- Hydrogen peroxide (3%), only for inducing vomiting under vet direction
+- Hydrogen peroxide (3%) only use under vet direction for inducing vomiting

 - Tweezers for tick removal